Running SSIS Integration Toolkit on the Cloud

 • SSIS has been mostly considered an on-premises only solution, which carries a legacy tag whenever a discussion is brought up about modern cloud integration.
 With its availability on ADF v2, SSIS becomes a first-class integration offering that brings all its power and flexibility to the cloud.

-• Of course, all other cloud computing benefits apply as well, for instance, you don't have to worry about operating system configuration, SQL Server installation, licensing, security patches, also you can easily scale your instance up or down as your integration needs change.
+• Of course, all other cloud computing benefits apply as well, for instance, you don't have to worry about operating system configuration, SQL Server installation, Windows system updates, security patches, also you can easily scale your instance up or down as your integration needs change.

 Prerequisites